RCTimms/volumetric_MSP_dev/README.md

    - the unravelled lead field matrix [N_channels x Nsources*3].
 This can be obtained by using the unravel_leadfield function.

 ## Points of note
+- The default in this code is to have one prior per voxel and per orientation, not an amalgamation of voxels into "patches".
+For instance, if there are 1,000 grid points this would lead to 3 x 1000 = 3,000 priors

+- The defualt is to not apply any temporal filtering to the data in this version of the code.

 ## Example Scripts